Always From Scratch

 2. When combining the pasta water and pecorino romano, make sure to remove the pan from the heat so that the cheese doesn't stick to the bottom of the pan.
 Add the cheese slowly if you're worried about it sticking.

-No, canned peas will turn to complete mush and you will have a completely green and wet pasta.
-Stick to frozen for the peas.
+No, canned peas will turn to complete mush, and you will have a completely green and wet pasta.
+Stick to frozen peas.

 Pasta with peas and pancetta can be stored in the refrigerator in an airtight container for up to 4 days.
-This can easily be microwaved but for best texture, add a little olive oil to a pan and reheat over medium heat until warmed through.
+This can easily be microwaved, but for the best texture, add a little olive oil to a pan and reheat over medium heat until warmed through.

-This dish is great to be served alone, especially to kids.
-But, I really like to have some protein on my plate.
+Pasta and Piselli is great to be served alone, especially to kids.
+But I really like to have some protein on my plate.
 Here are some options for you to serve it with.

 • Chicken is the obvious go-to choice!
 Serve it with Cast Iron Chicken Breast, Crispy Italian Chicken Cutlets, Chicken Francese, Chicken Spiedini, or Chicken Saltimbocca.